Demilade-Omitiran/lambda-proj/README.md

 - **POST /images**
 Params: `name`, `url`
 This endpoint downloads an image from the `url`, uploads it to AWS S3, saves the `name` and S3 url, and then returns data on the saved image.
 If `name` already exists in the database, then the S3 image is overridden.
+The S3 urls have public-read access.